MrHyaena/TOP-journey/README.md

 I finished eshop project and started Databases module
 <h4>1.12.2024</h4>
 Sucessful deployment of a full stack app on Koyeb and MongoDB
+<h4>9.12.2024</h4>
+Trying to decide if I should use tailwind or not